 - Trusec Limited is IFFIm's company secretary.
 Its registered address is 2 Lambs Passage, London, EC1Y 8BB, United Kingdom. - Slaughter and May is IFFIm's solicitor.
-Its registered address is One Bunhill Row, London, EC1Y 8YY, United Kingdom. - KPMG LLP is IFFIm's independent auditor.
-Its registered address is 15 Canada Square, Canary Wharf, London E14 5GL, United Kingdom. - MaplesFS Limited is the administrator of IFFImSC and IFFImSC II.
+Its registered address is One Bunhill Row, London, EC1Y 8YY, United Kingdom.

+- KPMG LLP is IFFIm's independent auditor.
+Its registered address is 15 Canada Square, Canary Wharf, London E14 5GL, United Kingdom.
+KPMG LLP did not seek reappointment as IFFIm's independent auditor for the financial year commencing on 1 January 2018.
+At its meeting on 4 June 2018, the IFFIm board appointed Deloitte LLP as its independent auditor for the financial year commencing on 1 January 2018. - MaplesFS Limited is the administrator of IFFImSC and IFFImSC II.
 Its registered address is P.O.
 Box 1093, Boundary Hall, Cricket Square, Grand Cayman, KY1-1102, Cayman Islands.